 The core planning team should include school representatives, such as: administrators, educators, service providers, facilities and transportation managers, students, parents and family services representatives.
 Depending upon the size of the school and the resources available in the community, the following should also be taken into consideration: An effective team also involves individuals and organizations that serve and represent the interests of those with access and functional needs (AFN), racial minorities and religious organizations, so that specific concerns are included in the early stages of planning.
+Per §22-5-4.12 NMSA 1978, the School Safety Committee must contain at least one special education expert.
 In addition, and again depending upon the size of the school and the community's resources, the core planning team should include community partners and others who have roles and responsibilities in school emergency management and response.
 This may include local law enforcement, school resource officers, fire and emergency medical services (EMS) officials, public and mental health practitioners and local emergency managers.
 Their expertise can be extremely valuable, in that it can help to inform the development, implementation and refinement of the SSP from the perspective of professionals with expertise in critical areas.
 Two additional important planning team members to consider may be representatives from the School Health Advisory Council (SHAC) or the Local Emergency Planning Council (LEPC).
 Your local emergency manager will be able to provide information on the LEPC in your area.
 See Appendix E for a list of New Mexico's emergency managers.